alwinwoo/alwinwoo.github.io/pages/learning.md

 2. You can be anything but you can’t be everything.
 3. There is one thing that you’re better at than other people: being you.
 4. If you want to compare, compare yourself against who you were yesterday.

+As such, given the lack of time, there have been areas of my life that I have decided to stop actively pursuing.

+## Former Ikigai Areas

+1. Music
+2. Photography

 # References